shane-tomlinson/browserid-wordpress/readme.txt

 * Click *Upload* (a link at the top)
 * Click *Choose file* and select the file you downloaded before
 * Click *Install*, then *Activate Plugin*

+= 0.41 =
+* Bug Fix: Fix the "missing arguments" error due to not declaring the number of expected variables to Set_auth_cookie_action.

 = 0.40 =
 * New Feature: Add option to disable normal username/password auth.